shiv42x/shiv42x/README.md

 🎓 Recent graduate with strong foundations in computer science
 🧠 Constantly learning, iterating, and pushing the boundaries of my skills
 🌍 Interested in scalable systems, data pipelines, making sense of complex data
-🧪 Hobbies include low-level programming, game dev/engine architecture, health & fitness
+🧪 Hobbies include low-level programming, game dev/engine architecture, a lil bit of graphics, health & fitness

 ---